Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Sustainable Conferences and Events - UNFCCC

-The United Nations Framework Convention on Climate Change (UNFCCC) promotes guidelines for organizing sustainable conferences and conventions aimed at reducing the environmental impact of its own summits (such as the COP) and other international meetings.
-These guidelines serve as a global reference framework for governments, NGOs, and the private sector.
+The United Nations Framework Convention on Climate Change (UNFCCC) promotes guidelines for organising sustainable conferences and events to reduce the environmental impact of its own summits (such as the COP) and of other international meetings.
+These guidelines act as a reference framework for governments, NGOs and the private sector.

 Objectives